samsquire/ideas4/README.md

  * Bit torrent
  * Continuations
  * Currying
+ * Layout engines multiplex what is on the screen

 These problems could be solved in a profoundly effective way with the right abstraction and used for all cases.